Aethlon Medical (NASDAQ:AEMD) Now Covered by StockNews.com

-StockNews.com initiated coverage on shares of Aethlon Medical (NASDAQ:AEMD – Get Rating) in a research note issued to investors on Thursday morning.
-The firm issued a sell rating on the medical equipment provider’s stock.
+StockNews.com began coverage on shares of Aethlon Medical (NASDAQ:AEMD – Get Rating) in a research note issued to investors on Friday.
+The firm set a “sell” rating on the medical equipment provider’s stock.

-Separately, Maxim Group reduced their price objective on shares of Aethlon Medical from $11.00 to $4.00 in a research report on Tuesday, February 15th.
+Separately, Maxim Group reduced their price objective on shares of Aethlon Medical from $11.00 to $4.00 in a research note on Tuesday, February 15th.

 About Aethlon Medical (Get Rating)

-Aethlon Medical, Inc is a medical technology company which focuses on developing products to diagnose and treat life and organ threatening diseases.
-It develops Aethlon Hemopurifier, which is a clinical-stage immunotherapeutic device designed to combat cancer and life-threatening viral infections.
-The firm operates through the following segments: Aethlon and ESI.
+Aethlon Medical, Inc, a medical technology company, focuses on developing products to diagnose and treat life and organ threatening diseases in the United States.
+The company develops Aethlon Hemopurifier, a clinical-stage immunotherapeutic device that removes tumor-derived exosomes and life-threatening viruses from the human circulatory system.

 - Get a free copy of the StockNews.com research report on Aethlon Medical (AEMD)